Samu Aghehowa: Porto

 On 24 August 2024, Aghehowa joined Primeira Liga club Porto from Atlético Madrid on a five-year contract and reported €100 million release clause.
 Porto paid Atlético Madrid €15 million for 50% of his rights and also reserved the option to buy 15% of his rights in 2025 and 2026 for €5 million each year.

 He made his competitive debut for his new club in the to rivals 2–0 loss to Sporting CP in the Primeira Liga on 31 August, and scored his first goal on 15 September, netting the winner in a 2–1 win against Farense.
 In his next league match, on 21 September, Aghehowa scored a brace in a 3–0 victory over Vitória de Guimarães at Estádio D. Afonso Henriques.
 Four days later, he made his debut in European competitions, starting and scoring in a 3–2 loss away at Bodø/Glimt, during the inaugural matchday of the newly formatted UEFA Europa League league stage; followed by two goals in a 3–3 home draw with Manchester United on 3 October at Estádio do Dragão.
 On 28 October, he scored a hat-trick in a 5–0 victory away against AVS in the Primeira Liga.

 On 10 November, Aghehowa scored the lone goal for Porto in a 4–1 away defeat to rivals Benfica in O Clássico.
 This marked Porto's heaviest league loss to their arch-rivals in 60 years, a result not seen since a 4–0 defeat in the 1964–65 season.
 After scoring five goals in five matches and helping Porto in an unbeaten streak, he was named the league's Player of the Month and Forward of the Month.
-His performances throughout the season, led to Aghehowa achieved his most prolific campaign, scoring 25 goals, including 19 in the league, as Porto finished third-place in the Primeira Liga.
+His performances throughout the season led to Aghehowa achieving his most prolific campaign, scoring 25 goals, including 19 in the league, as Porto finished third place in the Primeira Liga.

+On 5 May 2025, Porto triggered the €5 million clause to purchase a further 15% of Aghehowa's economic rights.
+Two months later, Porto announced that the remaining 35% of his rights had been acquired for €12 million.
+Totaling his cost at €32 million, Aghehowa became the most expensive signing ever made by a Portuguese club.
+On 9 February 2026, he sustained an ACL injury in his right knee during a match against Sporting CP, which would sideline him for the remainder of 2025–26 season.